MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/troubleshooting.md

 # Troubleshooting

+### LINUX USERS NOTE

-**LINUX USERS NOTE: The native Linux port of XCOM 2 WotC does not play nice with my mod.
+**The native Linux port of XCOM 2 WotC does not play nice with my mod.
 Use the Windows distribution through Proton instead.**

 ## Nothing is happening